Earth Notes: Metacast 2: Podcast Specs and Workflow (2020-04)Updated 2022-10-15 21:02 GMT.

 There are advanced parts of the BBC Radio spec that I don't yet know how to achieve, such as LUFS, but most of the rest of it I can, and it will tickle me to do so!

 My shiny new Blue Yeti mic supports 48kHz, ie 48ksps or kilo samples per second.
-I can't hear any particular difference sampling at the two speeds, and I wouldn't expect to.
+I can't hear any particular difference sampling at the two speeds, and I would not expect to.

 Moving to 48ksps sampling will expand the FLAC master copy by a little under 10%.
-But the MP3 files are being limited by output bit rate anyway, so shouldn't see any significant change.
+But the MP3 files are being limited by output bit rate anyway, so should not see any significant change.

-There were reports a few years ago of some MP3 players not coping with anything other than 44.1ksps, but there doesn't seem to be anything recent.
+There were reports a few years ago of some MP3 players not coping with anything other than 44.1ksps, but there does not seem to be anything recent.
 So it's likely not a significant issue now.

 Thus I see no reason not to do most or all future episodes at 48ksps.
 And so I have set Audacity's default project rate to that as a start!